tristanzickovich/ucr-cs100/textbook/C++/boost/smartpointers.md

 They’re like [Plankton](http://spongebob.wikia.com/wiki/Sheldon_J._Plankton): must be closely monitored or can cause major problems.
 In other words, when you create raw pointers, you must delete them yourself explicitly in the program.
 Forgetting to do so can cause major memory leaks!
-Deleting them yourself may not seem like a big deal, but you must correctly decide when to do so, so you don’t ruin the rest of your program.
+Deleting them yourself may not seem like a big deal, but doing so incorrectly can ruin the rest of your program.
-With smart pointers, the cleanup is done for you!
-That means you don’t have to determine where to place the delete!
+With smart pointers, the cleanup is done for you, meaning you don’t have to determine where to place the delete!
 Each smart pointer has a unique set of instructions that determine when it will be deleted.
-You will choose which of the smart pointers to use based on the circumstance.
 They're easy to declare, leaving no reason not to use them where applicable.
 Let's take a look at scoped and shared pointer declarations:

 ```